Alternate Route Introduction

 - Course Worksheet for K-12 Subject Specific CE holders seeking Sped Endorsement

 - Course Worksheet for Elementary CE holders seeking Sped Endorsement

 - Course Worksheet for Sped Endorsement as addition after Alt Route Certificate Completion

 If you have completed steps 1 (CE) and 2 (contract) above, and registered or completed the 50 hour course, you may apply to the Graduate Program here.

 - Application fee: $50 (non-refundable), submitted with your online application

 - Contracted teaching position (a contracted long term leave is acceptable, a substitute position is not)

-- Appropriate NJ Certificate of Eligibility (CE).
+- Appropriate NJ Certificate of Eligibility (CE or Limited CE).

 - Graduate application essay

 - Three current letters of recommendation written specifically for MAED admissions

 - Official transcripts from all colleges/universities attended (including Stockton) mailed or dropped off directly to the Office of Graduate Admissions

 - A baccalaureate degree from a regionally accredited institution of higher education